owulveryck/blog/content/post/hip-terraform-part-I.md

 ## Fulfilling the contract

-As described previoulsy, I am creating a `grpcCommand` structure that will have the required methods to fulfill the contract:
+As described previously, I am creating a `grpcCommand` structure that will have the required methods to fulfill the contract:

 {{< highlight go >}}
 type grpcCommands struct {}